 Fresh sausages are often seasoned, cured and may contain binders to keep them in shape.
 These sausages need to be kept thoroughly refrigerated and cooked properly before eating.

-Sausages which fall into this category include:
+Sausages that fall into this category include:

 - Fresh pork sausages